Dariastep/Lamo-hiking-app-capstone-project/README.md

 - Clone this repository
 - Use .env.example to create your own .env inside the root folder
-- Add your API keys from Cloudinary, NextAuth, Leaflet, Nominatim, Weather API(from OpenWeatherMap).
+- Add your API keys from Cloudinary, NextAuth,OAuth, Leaflet, Nominatim, Weather API(from OpenWeatherMap).
 - Inside root folder install all dependencies via $ npm install
 - Run app in development mode via $ npm run dev
 - Client: http://localhost:3000/